Features

 Template management via MCP

-Six MCP tools provide programmatic access to templates and per-project container
+Four MCP tools provide programmatic access to templates:

 list_containerfile_templates